ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 rm $filename
 ```

 The `rm` utility deletes all files ending in `file.txt`.
 The globbing mechanism causes such behavior.
-It happens because Bash does globbing after parameter expansion.
+It happens because Bash does globbing after the parameter expansion.
 Then it substitutes files of the current directory whose names match the "*file.txt" pattern.
 It leads to unexpected results.
 Here is an example of the `rm` call that you can get this way:
 {line-numbers: false, format: Bash}
 ```
 rm report_file.txt myfile.txt msg_file.txt